6 Vocal Mixing Tricks For Release-Ready Sound

 - Reduce the threshold while you raise the ratio of the compressor.
 This will help you hear all the changes you make.

 - Next is to set the attack time.
-The attack time is telling your compressor to turn the vocals up or down if it passes a set threshold
+The attack time is the amount of time it takes for the compressor to fully clamp down after the signal passes the threshold

 - Attack time is all about deciding how much punchiness you want in the vocals.
-If you want more punch in how the singer pronounces words, like in rock music, you go with a slow attack time.
-If you want to make the vocals gentler, like in country music, faster attack time is better.
+If you want more punch in how the singer pronounces words, you go with a slow attack time.
+If you want to make the vocals gentler, faster attack time is better to sooth out any peaks at the start of words.

 - With your attack time set, next is to set the release time.
 40ms is a good place to start but it can be different in various plugins for mixing vocals.